chaseruskin/orbit/docs/src/topic/swapping.md

 - `orbit.ip.name`: The name of the ip being downloaded.
 - `orbit.ip.version`: The version of the ip being downloaded.
-- `orbit.ip.repository`: The URL for the ip being downloaded.
+- `orbit.ip.source`: The URL for the ip being downloaded.
 - `orbit.env.*`: Any environment variables loaded from configuration files.

 ### Target arguments